suffolklibraries/sljekyll/elibrary/overdrive/index.md

 ### On a tablet or smartphone

-1. In the OverDrive app, click the menu icon in the top left corner
+1. In the OverDrive app, press the menu icon in the top left corner
 2. Choose ‘Suffolk Libraries’ under the heading ‘My libraries’
-3. In the OverDrive app, click ‘Sign in’
+3. In the OverDrive app, press ‘Sign in’
 4. Enter your library card number to sign in
-5. Select the eBook or eAudio book you want and click ‘Borrow’.
-If it is on loan to another borrower, you can **reserve** it by clicking ‘Place a hold’
+5. Select the eBook or eAudio book you want and press ‘Borrow’.
+If it is on loan to another borrower, you can **reserve** it by pressing ‘Place a hold’
 6. The eBook or eAudio book will appear on your ‘Bookshelf’ in the OverDrive app menu.
 There will be an option to ‘Download (EPUB eBook)/(MP3 Audiobook)’ or ‘Read (in your browser)’
 7. Both eBooks and eAudio books will automatically expire in 3 weeks.
 You can **renew** it if no one else has reserved it, by clicking the ‘Renew’ button on the ‘Bookshelf’ page.
 Alternatively, **return an eBook early** by pressing and holding on the book cover, and click ‘Return’
+8. You can view books you have previously borrowed by going to the 'Bookshelf' page and pressing **History**.
+Any titles you borrow after October 2017 will automatically be added to this list.
+Please see the [OverDrive History instructions page](https://help.overdrive.com/customer/portal/articles/2833477?_ga=2.108868737.2014334747.1507205336-e0fb697e-4ce6-499f-9e54-a1dd9fe94047) for further information and instructions on using this feature.

 ### On an eReader